QTS is actively monitoring developments with respect to COVID-19.

 11. Is QTS screening visitors at the data centers?

 Yes.
 We have implemented screening and social distance procedures for all visitors.
 We also continue to monitor all QTS employees for symptoms daily.
+Upon arrival, anyone who seeks access beyond the initial security checkpoint will be asked to answer the following questions:

 12. As states announce various forms of stay-at-home orders and business restrictions, will QTS be affected?